 This medicine is not expected to affect your ability to drive a car or operate machinery.

 Before you are given OCTOSTIM

 OCTOSTIM Injection must not be given if you have an allergy to:

-any medicine containing desmopressin or any of the ingredients listed at the end of this leaflet.
+any medicine containing desmopressin or any of the ingredients listed at the end of